 9. Owabi mōshiagemasu (お詫び申し上げます)

-In this article, not only how to apologize on casual occasions, learning how to give our respects or apology in formal or business situations is also being discussed.
-In the case for business or very formal situations like in ceremony or press conference from the company, this phrase ‘お詫び申し上げます (owabi moushiagemasu) is very useful to use.
-This phrase means “I or we offer the deepest apologies” and shows very profound politeness in it.
+In case for business or very formal situations such as in ceremony or press conference of the company, this phrase ‘お詫び申し上げます (owabi moushiagemasu) is very useful to use.
+This phrase means “I or we sincerely apologise” and shows a very deep politeness.

-Furthermore, we probably would also hear this phrase on the train or in an airport if the vehicle has been stopped or severely delayed due to an accident or bad weather air on their announcement.
-In the business, this phrase is used at the same time with the phrase 申し訳ございません (moushiwake gozaimasen that we have discussed above) to apologize for any mistakes that affect clients or customers.
+In addition, we would probably also hear this phrase on a train or in an airport when the vehicle has been stopped or severely delayed due to an accident or bad weather.

-Please note and remember this phrase if you have plan to work in Japanese company or build connection with Japanese companies in the future.
+Please note and remember this sentence if you are planning to work in a Japanese company in the future, or if you are planning to establish contacts with Japanese companies.

 10. Kokoro yori shazai mōshiagemasu (心より謝罪申し上げます)

-This phrase has a very intense, formal, and profound meaning of an apology. 心より謝罪申し上げます (Kokoroyori shazai mōshiagemasu) means “I would like to give the deepest apologies from my heart” or “I would like to give my sincere apologies from my heart”.
-In this phrase, the word mōshiagemasu is used, this is the very humble form to emphasize the depth and sincerity of the apology.
+This phrase has a very intense, formal and profound meaning of apology. 心より謝罪申し上げます (Kokoroyori shazai mōshiagemasu) means “I would like to apologise from the bottom of my heart” or “I would like to apologise from the bottom of my heart”.
+In this phrase, the word mōshiagemasu is used, which is the very humble form to emphasise the depth and sincerity of the apology.

-Although, this phrase is uncommonly used or heard in daily life.
-This phrase is mostly used in the writing made by politicians, celebrities, or someone with very high positions in the company who has to give an apology as their responsibility for the mistake they made in front of the public.
+Although this phrase is rarely used or heard in everyday life.
+This phrase is usually used in writing by politicians, celebrities or someone with a very high position in the company who needs to apologise as their responsibility for the mistake they have made in front of the public.

 11. Gomeiwaku o okake itashimashita (ご迷惑をおかけいたしました)

-There are 3 common ways of using this phrase practically as the following:
+There are 3 common ways of using this phrase in practice, as follows